What is Safety Assurance in Aviation SMS

 - Ensure that all needed data is at hand;

-- Establish and hone data analysis method;
+- Establish and hone data analysis methodology;

 - Compare current safety performance against historical safety performance; and